stayintarkov/StayInTarkov.Client/README.md

 <div align=center style="text-align: center">
 <h1 style="text-align: center">StayInTarkov.Client</h1>

-An Escape From Tarkov BepInEx module designed to be used with the [SIT.Server-Aki-Mod](SIT.Aki-Server-Mod) with the ultimate goal of "Offline" Coop
+An Escape From Tarkov BepInEx module designed to be used with the [SIT.Aki-Server-Mod](https://github.com/stayintarkov/SIT.Aki-Server-Mod) with the ultimate goal of "Offline" Coop
 </div>

 ---